 Dolohov had very nearly killed Peter a week later when they and two others were cornered on a pier in Pettycur just north of Edinburgh, but James, in an act so ironic that Sirius still teased him about it, had stunned Antonin before he could act.
 To Sirius's great surprise, Peter had not tried to convince James of his innocence; he had begged for mercy, yes, but he never denied what he had done.
 So even though both James and Sirius had been right there on the Auror squad that helped capture their old friend, with the presence of Robards, Dawlish and Scrimgeour they both decided violent muggle tactics weren't in their best interests – merely because of the paperwork involved afterward, they had assured each other.

-Peter had only been sentenced to ten years, much to Sirius's annoyance; as he had not directly harmed anyone, and had said under Veritaserum that he was cornered and he never sought out Voldemort, and did not believe in the cause, he was given a lenient sentence.
+Peter had only been sentenced to fifteen years, much to Sirius's annoyance; as he had not directly harmed anyone, and had said under Veritaserum that he was cornered and he never sought out Voldemort, and did not believe in the cause, he was given a lenient sentence.
 Moody had seen to the rat-proofing of the traitors cell, but James, Sirius and Remus all felt it wasn't really enough, that Peter had a hand in the deaths of so many Order members with the information he had leaked, but the Wizengamot had not agreed.
 When Peter's story was compared to the boastful confessions of the Death Eaters he was brought, in with Sirius could almost understand why.
 Almost.

 'Yeah, I guess so,' James said, 'not like she did anything, and I don't have to see Worm- him - it's only a drop-off at the office.
 The guards take them from there.'